Internet is great and all, but sometimes I’m thinking that there’s one huge drawback.

 1. No matter what they tell you, Karate is easy.
 The hard part is being good at it.

-2. Two techniques learnt is worth more than twenty techniques forgotten.
+2. Two techniques remembered is worth more than twenty techniques forgotten.

 3. Don’t look; try to see.
 Don’t hear; try to listen.
 Don’t do; be.

 4. Karate attracts all kinds of strange and unusual people.
 Accept this.